 The Wagner Group’s strategy consists of targeting the weak states concentrated in the troubled Sahel.
 “They go into places where there are resources, unstable government structures, and weak state institutions and take control of their resources while pretending to help them win wars,” the UN official said.

 The Sahel, a vast semi-arid region of Africa, is the world’s most neglected and conflict-ridden region.
-Since the regime shift in Libya and the subsequent uprising in northern Mali in 2012, the security situation has gone from bad to worse in much of the region with Islamic jihadists affiliated with the Islamic State as well as armed militias belonging to pastoral and farming communities engaged in internecine warfare.
+Since the regime shift in Libya and the subsequent uprising in Northern Mali in 2012, the security situation has gone from bad to worse in much of the region with Islamic jihadists affiliated with the Islamic State as well as armed militias belonging to pastoral and farming communities engaged in internecine warfare.

-In a string of successes that has shocked the West, the Wagner Group appears to be picking off one country after another, by coming to the aid of their governments with weapons to fight jihadists often in exchange for gold mines and other high-value resources.
+In a string of successes that has shocked the West, Wagner Group appears to be picking off one country after another, by coming to the aid of their governments with weapons to fight jihadists often in exchange for gold mines and other high-value resources.
 In Central African Republic, Wagner fighters have helped to hold off armed rebel groups and to keep President Faustin-Archange Touadera in power in exchange for the country’s gold and diamond mines.
 Likewise in 2019, it deployed about 160 fighters to the gas-rich Cabo Delgado region in Northern Mozambique.
 Also in Sudan, Wagner obtained gold mining concessions in exchange for helping to quash anti-government protests that eventually toppled the country’s former autocratic leader, President Omar Hassan al-Bashir.
-In December 2022, Ghana’s President Nana Akufo-Addo accused neighboring Burkina Faso of contracting the Russian paramilitary group.
-“I believe a mine in southern Burkina has been allocated to them as a form of payment for their services,” Akufo-Addo said during a three-day US-Africa summit in December 2022.
+In December last year, Ghana’s President, Nana Akufo-Addo accused neighboring Burkina Faso of contracting the Russian paramilitary group.
+“I believe a mine in southern Burkina has been allocated to them as a form of payment for their services,” Akufo-Addo said during a three-day US-Africa summit in December last year.

 Now Putin’s influence has become even more audacious as can be seen in the recent events in Mali.
-The government kicked out French forces that had been operating in the country under Operation Barkhane, the former colonial power’s military intervention in the Sahel.
+The government kicked out French forces that had been operating in the country under operation Barkhane, the former colonial power’s military intervention in the Sahel.
 In the ensuing security vacuum, Wagner Group deployed at least 1,000 mercenaries.
 This is a significant development as it shows the Kremlin successfully strong-arming a key competitor out of an African country thereby setting off the fear of potential contagion effects for the rest of the Sahel, Waliu Ismaila told Inkstick.
-Ismaila is a doctoral candidate in African history and British imperial studies at West Virginia University.
+Ismaila is a doctoral candidate in African history and British imperial studies at West Virginia University, USA.
 “This could mark the beginning of the end of France’s influence in the region,” he added.
-In December 2022, Burkina Faso’s Prime Minister Apollinaire Kyelem de Tembela met in Moscow with Russian Deputy Foreign Minister Mikhail Bogdanov to discuss “priority issues of strengthening relations” between the two countries, according to a Russian Foreign Ministry statement.
+In December last year, Burkina Faso’s Prime Minister Apollinaire Kyelem de Tembela met in Moscow with Russian Deputy Foreign Minister Mikhail Bogdanov to discuss “priority issues of strengthening relations” between the two countries, according to a Russian Foreign Ministry statement.

 But Wagner is far more than a simple weapons-for-gold scheme.
 It also commits political interference, props up dictators, orchestrates digital deceptive campaigns, produces action movies, and organizes beauty pageants.
-In 2021, Central African Republic made Russian language study compulsory in the country’s universities.
+In 2021, CAR made Russian language study compulsory in the country’s universities.
 At the same time, Russia’s trade with Africa is growing, although still incomparable to that of China and other powers.
-Foreign direct investment (FDI) from Russia is less than 1% of total FDI into Africa.
+Foreign Direct Investment (FDI) from Russia is less than 1% of total FDI into Africa.
 But this has not stopped Russia from undertaking huge investment projects in friendly African countries such as Egypt, where Rosatom, the Russian state corporation headquartered in Moscow that specializes in nuclear energy, nuclear non-energy goods, and high-tech products, is building a whopping $25 billion power plant at El-Dabaa.
 Russia also has other investment interests like oil and nuclear energy deals in Nigeria, diamond mining in Angola, oil exploration in Ghana and Algeria, gas projects in Cameroon and Nigeria, hydropower in Tanzania, and arms exports in Uganda, Egypt, and several other African States.

 EXPANSION TO THE SEA

-Russia is also in talks with Sudan to acquire its first African military base.
+Russia also is in talks with Sudan to acquire its first African military base.
 The agreement, which is planned to last for 25 years, with automatic extensions for 10-year periods, allows Russia to set up a naval base with up to 300 Russian troops, and to simultaneously keep up to four navy ships, including nuclear-powered ones, in the strategic Port Sudan on the Red Sea.
 In exchange, Russia is to provide Sudan with weapons and military equipment.

 Besides, unlike its European neighbors, Russia has no colonial legacy in Africa.
 As such, Russia’s presence in the region does not raise Africans’ eyebrows in the same way.
 Add to that the fact that Russia, just like China, does not care about human rights and Western-style democracy.
 “Putin’s autocratic leadership appeals to African leaders, many of whom are dictators,” the UN official said.
 Unlike the West, Russia does not insist on respect for rule of law, good governance, democracy, and respect for human rights as a precondition for providing weapons and economic aid.